© Sebastian Kaulitzki | Dreamstime.com

 How Your Bone Density Is Calculated

 DXA results compare your bone density to that of a healthy 30-year-old adult and come back as what’s called a “T-score.”
-A range of -1 and above indicates normal bone density, and between -1 and -2.5 indicates low bone density, which is sometimes referred to as osteopenia.
-Osteoporosis -2.5 indicates that you do have you may be on the threshold of full osteoporosis, and if your score is osteoporosis -3, you have osteoporosis -3 there’s usually no question you are suffering from the condition.
+An osteoporosis T score in the range of -1 and above indicates normal bone density, and between -1 and -2.5 indicates low bone density, which is sometimes referred to as osteopenia.
+Osteoporosis -2.5 indicates that you do have you may be on the threshold of full osteoporosis, and if your T score is osteoporosis -3, you have osteoporosis -3 there’s usually no question you are suffering from the condition.

-These results roughly reflect how much bone you’ve lost—for example, osteoporosis -2.5 equates to 25 percent bone density loss, and osteoporosis -3 equates to 30 percent bone density loss.
+These bone density T scores roughly reflect how much bone you’ve lost—for example, osteoporosis -2.5 equates to 25 percent bone density loss, and osteoporosis -3 equates to 30 percent bone density loss.

 Protecting Yourself Against Fractures